-Chicago, IL – November 4, 2021 – Zacks.com announces the list of stocks featured in the Analyst Blog.
+Chicago, IL – November 5, 2021 – Zacks.com announces the list of stocks featured in the Analyst Blog.
 Every day the Zacks Equity Research analysts discuss the latest news and events impacting stocks and the financial markets.
-Stocks recently featured in the blog include: Chevron Corporation CVX, Microsoft Corporation MSFT, Dow Inc. DOW, McDonald’s Corporation MCD and The Home Depot Inc. HD.
+Stocks recently featured in the blog include: Nucor Corporation NUE, Dow Inc. DOW, Pfizer Inc. PFE, Costco Wholesale Corporation COST and Lowe’s Companies Inc. LOW.

-First, market valuation has already discounted the likelihood of the Fed starting to taper its monthly bond-buy program this year.
-The current projection by the CME FedWatch shows a 7% probability that the central bank will hike the benchmark interest rate in early 2022.
+The current projection by the CME FedWatch shows a 9% probability that the central bank will hike the benchmark interest rate in early 2022.
 The Fed has maintained that a rate hike is unlikely before the second half of 2022.
 Moreover, Powell’s statement also signaled that the first rate hike may be delayed till late 2022.

 Our Top Picks

-We have narrowed down our search to five Dow stocks with strong growth potential for the ensuing quarter.
-All these stocks witnessed robust earnings estimate revisions in the last 7 to 30 days, indicating solid business prospects.
 Each of our picks carries either a Zacks Rank #1 (Strong Buy) or 2 (Buy) and a VGM Score of A. You can see the complete list of today’s Zacks #1 Rank stocks here.

-This Zacks Rank #1 company has an expected earnings growth rate of more than 100% for the quarter ending December 2021.
-The Zacks Consensus Estimate for current-quarter earnings improved 2% over the last 7 days.
+This Zacks Rank #1 company has an expected earnings growth rate of more than 100% for the current year.
+The Zacks Consensus Estimate for current-year earnings improved 7.7% over the last 30 days.

 Dow should gain from cost synergy savings and productivity initiatives.
 The company is focused on maintaining cost and operational discipline through cost synergy and stranded cost-removal initiatives.
 Its actions to reduce operating costs are expected to lend support to its earnings in 2021.

-This Zacks Rank #1 company has an expected earnings growth rate of more than 100% for the quarter ending December 2021.
-The Zacks Consensus Estimate for current-quarter earnings improved 12% over the last 30 days.
+This Zacks Rank #1 company has an expected earnings growth rate of more than 100% for the current year.
+The Zacks Consensus Estimate for current-year earnings improved 0.3% over the last 7 days.

-This Zacks Rank #2 company has an expected earnings growth rate of 35.9% for the quarter ending December 2021.
-The Zacks Consensus Estimate for current-quarter earnings improved 3.6% over the last 7 days.
+This Zacks Rank #2 company has an expected earnings growth rate of 84.7% for the current year.
+The Zacks Consensus Estimate for current-year earnings improved 0.5% over the last 7 days.

-This Zacks Rank #2 company has an expected earnings growth rate of 3.7% for the quarter ending January 2022.
-The Zacks Consensus Estimate for current-quarter earnings improved 0.7% over the last 30 days.
+This Zacks Rank #2 company has an expected earnings growth rate of 27.9% for the current year (ending January 2022).
+The Zacks Consensus Estimate for current-year earnings has improved 0.6% over the last 30 days.